Patrick Wisdom Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.34 team ERA that ranks 18th across all league pitching staffs.
+- The Angels have the 18th-ranked team ERA across all league pitching staffs (4.33).

-- Angels pitchers combine to surrender 67 total home runs at a rate of 1.1 per game (to rank 17th in the league).
+- Angels pitchers combine to rank 15th in baseball in home runs surrendered (67 total, 1.1 per game).

-- The lefty last appeared on Wednesday against the Chicago White Sox, when he went four innings, allowing six earned runs while giving up six hits.
+- The Angels will look to Barria (2-2) in his third start of the season.

-- The 33-year-old has amassed an ERA of 5.47, with 5.6 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .288 against him.
+- The right-hander last appeared on Wednesday against the Chicago White Sox, when he threw five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.